 - Low blood pressure

-- Feeling faint with standing
+- Feeling faint from standing

 - Brain fog